 We were all familiar with Overdub Lane through previous sessions, both with this band and other projects.
 It has a great setup for performing live in the studio, and a beautiful grand piano, but more importantly, our longtime engineer and collaborator, Thom Canova, works out of Overdub Lane regularly and is intimately familiar with its quirks.
 Thom has always been our “fifth Beatle,” and communicating/collaborating with him on the fly is often wordless and instantaneous.
 He’s creative and open to experimenting but he also has a real sense of songs.

-Earthbound includes 11 new songs that emerged from over 100 songs written during the pandemic.
+Earthbound includes 11 new songs culled from 115 songs written during the pandemic.
 How did you navigate such a large pool of material, and what was the selection process like for deciding which tracks made it onto the album?

 How did you channel the emotional weight of that period into your music, and what do you hope listeners will take away from Earthbound in the context of the world’s ongoing struggles?